top of page

 • unrefined sugars

-• meats (although some meats are aggravating for pitta)
+• meats (although some meats are aggravating for Pitta)

 Bitter Foods

 Bitter foods are just that, foods that feel bitter on the tongue.
-Bitter foods are clearing for the body.
-Many herbs fall into the category of bitter.

 • bitter greens, like dandelion or kale (but not mustard greens or nettle, which are warming in nature)